Car HPI checks provide you with vital information.

 The organisation trading as HPI Limited, (HPI and HPI Check are trademarks of HPI Limited,) began trading in 1938 and are the original car history checking experts.
 The Used Car Guy is a partner and advocate of HPI as the UK’s vehicle check experts.

 When buying a used car there is a small fee of £19.99 that’s the most important money you can spend.
 BEFORE you pay a penny of your hard earned cash out on a second hand motor make sure you run your own car check.

 Do NOT rely on a dealers vehicle history check or an old one that a private owner had when they first purchased the car.
 You can never fully know what a used car has endured and one vehicle history check can be massively different from another.

-For the sake of twenty pounds a car check may save you thousands of pounds, a stack of stress and a lot of time.
+For the sake of twenty pounds a car check may save you thousands of pounds, a lot of time and stress.